innocent-titus/lisebo/Readme.md

 # Lisebo

-Lisebo is a whistleblower platform designed to ensure the security and anonymity of informants.
-The platform provides secure issue tracking via encrypted tokens, WhatsApp integration, and dashboards for admins and HR.
+Lisebo is a cutting-edge whistleblower platform focused on safeguarding the security and anonymity of informants.
+This platform ensures the protection of sensitive information through robust security measures and provides a seamless user experience for both informants and administrators.

 ## Features